Chicken Coop shed essentials

 Chicken waterer

-Where we live winters can get pretty brutal and because of that I had a very hard time finding a chicken waterer that lasted throughout our crazy cold temperatures.
-I tried the plastic waterers only to have them crack halfway through from the water freezing.
+Where we live, for example, the winters can get pretty brutal and because of that, I had a very hard time finding a chicken waterer that could withstand the wear and tear of frequent below-freezing temperatures.

-I then tried the galvanized steel waterer, but after a few years, it started to rust.
+I tried the plastic waterers only to have them crack halfway through the season.
+Next, I tried a galvanized steel waterer, but after a few years, it started to rust.
 I finally settled on a simple rubber water bowl.

 a golden chicken standing in front of a black rubber bowl filled with water.